 - On-Site Review: In collaboration with the CSC Program Manager, provide guidance and assistance in preparation for on-site surveys for TJC, as well as follow-up for areas of performance requiring attention identified during the survey.
 Aids the CSC Program Manager in the creation and distribution of tools and educational materials to improve understanding of and meet TJC requirements and expectations.
 Is available onsite, in the 7 business days prior to, and during the TJC survey.

 - Education: Provide education references to clinicians (physicians, nurses, APN/PA, etc.) related to clinical metric performance requirements within CSC.

-- Process Improvement/Joint Commission Compliance: In collaboration with the CSC directors and other CSC team members, identifies areas of opportunities and conducts team meetings; recommend and evaluate processes to improve systems and patient care across the continuum of care; responsible for coordinating the efforts with team members for the development of performance improvement and action plans.
+- Process Improvement/Joint Commission Compliance: In collaboration with the CSC directors, program manager, and other CSC team members, identifies areas of opportunities and conducts team meetings; recommend and evaluate processes to improve systems and patient care across the continuum of care; responsible for coordinating the efforts with team members for the development of performance improvement and action plans.
 Serves as subject matter expert for stroke center certification in response to inquiries from other departments such as emergency medicine, neurology, neurosurgery, vascular surgery, neurointerventional radiology, PT, OT, SLP, nursing units, etc.